vogr/pymorandum/README.md

 # Pymorandum

 Pymorandum is a blazing fast photo gallery site generator.
-From a simple collection of photos organised in directories, pymorandum creates a simple static website ready to be served by a webserver (or by [GitLab Pages][gitlab-pages]!).
+From a simple collection of photos organised in directories, pymorandum creates a simple static website ready to be served by a webserver (or by [Github Pages][github-pages]!).

 Visit a [live example][example] now to see what the output looks like, and see behind the scenes in the [source repository][gallery-source].
 (And a quick thanks to [Pixabay][pixabay] for the royalty-free photos and videos).